 Brick and mortar channel Communication

-Sisal has instructed the sales network not to accept any gaming requests from young people under 18 years of age.
+Sisal has instructed the sales network not to accept any gambling requests from young people under 18 years of age.
 In the event of any doubt as to the age of a customer, staff must ask for an ID document.
-In all areas devoted exclusively to gaming and on all gaming and point of sale dressing materials, stickers prohibiting entry and gaming for minors under 18 years of age are mandatory and must be clearly displayed at all entrances to the establishment, together with the wording “Gaming is prohibited for minors and may cause addiction”.
+In all areas devoted exclusively to gaming and on all gaming and point of sale dressing materials, stickers prohibiting entry and gambling for minors under 18 years of age are mandatory and must be clearly displayed at all entrances to the establishment, together with the wording “Gambling is prohibited for minors and may cause addiction”.

 One aspect of our digital security work involves the implementation of technology and tools to prevent children from gaining access to online gaming products.